sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 5. When prompted for **New password**, enter a strong password with at least 8 characters.
 If your password is not strong enough, the system logs you off and you must log in again.

-    >**Tip:** Your strong password should contain numbers, upper and lower case letters, and special characters.
+    >**Tip:** SAP HANA, express edition uses standard UNIX password rules.
+Your strong password should contain numbers, upper and lower case letters, and special characters.
 It cannot contain systematic values, like strings in ascending or descending numerical or alphabetical order.
 Strong password example: **`5342_E#1_GcbaFd!`**

     >**Note:** Do not use this password example, since it is public and not secure.
 This example is for illustrative purposes only and must not be used on your system.
 Define your own strong password.